8 Alternatives to Sliding Glass Doors That Look & Work Much Better

 Shoji Sliding Doors

-If you want to stick to the concept of sliding doors, here’s one.
+If you want to stick to the concept of sliding doors over hinged doors, here’s one.
 The shoji sliding doors give your house a great new look without having to change the mechanism of the frame and such.
 The way you operate the doors stays the same but it’s better and improved.

 The name comes from Japanese architecture and shoji sliding doors were actually created to stick translucent paper onto bamboo doors.
 This technique has been adapted in different parts of the world and there are some Westernized interpretations of it that you might like.

 You're likely to find a wooden framework with frosted glass panes and a sheet of paper between the two plates.
 You can learn how to frost glass and make this work even with a custom plexiglass build.
 These doors are useful on hot summer days.
 You'll have sunshade without curtains or blinds.
 They also provide privacy in crowded spaces.